STATE HUMAN RELATIONS COMMISSION OF THE STATE OF DELAWARE BY-LAWS

 SECTION 5.
 Officers may be removed from office prior to the expiration of their term for cause.

 ARTICLE II – STAFF

 SECTION 1.
 The Director of the Office of Human Relations shall attend all meetings of the full Commission, the Executive Committee and, upon the request of the Commission Chairperson, meetings of standing committees of the Commission.
-The Director or his/her designee shall act as clerk of Commission and Executive Committee meetings and shall record the proceedings of the meetings thereof which shall be kept in a book to be maintained for that purpose.
+The Director or his/her designee shall act as clerk of Commission and Executive Committee meetings and shall record and keep the proceedings of the meetings thereof.
 The Director shall give proper notices of all meetings of the Commission and of the committees thereof.
 The Director shall be the chief of the Staff of the Office of Human Relations and shall direct and supervise the personnel thereof.